opendaylight/docs/docs/user-guide/group-based-policy-user-guide.rst

 Demo/Development environment
 ----------------------------

-The **GBP** project for Beryllium has two demo/development environments.
+The **GBP** project for this release has two demo/development environments.

 -  Docker based GBP and GBP+SFC integration Vagrant environment